GabrielWasTaken/SevenX/README.md

 - **Top Up**: Claim 5 free SevenX every week.
 - **Request SevenX**: Request SevenX from other users.

+## Official Telegram Bot

+You can use the official Telegram bot at https://t.me/SevenXC_bot

 ## Getting Started

 ### Prerequisites